-The first Runoff Science group run series, which will include citizen science observations along the adventure.
+A Runoff Science long-run series, which will pair citizen science observations and sampling of water bodies with an epic adventure.
+Each set of observations is designed to be completed in less than 5 minutes, allowing enough time for the group to refuel and regroup before continuing on the trail.
 These runs are for any outdoor-loving trail runners who might want to learn more about their natural environment and ways they can protect it.

 Ridge to River